demisto/content-docs/docs/concepts/demisto-sdk.md

 Packs/CortexXDR/Integrations/CortexXDRIR/CortexXDRIR.yml: [BA100] - The version for our files should always be -1, please update the file.
 ```

-At the end of the validation a summery would appear with all the file paths and error codes that were encountered.
+At the end of the validation a summary would appear with all the file paths and error codes that were encountered.

 The error codes serve two main functions:
 1. The first two letters are used to identify the type of the error encountered for example: `DO` is a Docker related error, `BC` is backwards compatibility related and `ST` is a yml/json structure error.
     A full list of abbreviations can be found in the full validate documentation linked below.
 2. The error code is used to ignore errors.
-To ignore an error go to the file's `.pack-ignore` file and input the following structure:
+To ignore an error go to the file `.pack-ignore` file and input the following structure:
    ```buildoutcfg
     [file:file_name]
     ignore=<error_code_to_ignore>